LtPeriwinkle/mist/README.md

 - [ ] Livesplit split file transposing
 - [ ] (limited) customizability (i.e custom colors, perhaps fonts and layouts)
 - [ ] split file creation tool
-- [ ] fps-based time conversion (so that the timer always ends on a time that corresponds to a possible frame time)
+- [X] fps-based time conversion (so that the timer always ends on a time that corresponds to a possible frame time) (30fps done)
 - [ ] dynamic run comparisons and colors

 ## Unplanned features